 The 6th Battalion, 27th Artillery became very familiar with this mode of operation.
 Bravo Battery, Charlie Battery and Battalion Headquarters found themselves in the 1st Brigade, 1st Infantry Division TAOR.
 Alpha Battery, at Bien Hoa, was in the area of operation of the 173d Airborne Brigade.
 Yet the battalion's fires were not limited to a single TAOR.
 A system of coordination of fire was worked out by Battalion Headquarters at Phuoc Vinh.
 In this system Battery "A", 6th Battalion, 27th Artillery at Bien Hoa, Battery "A", 2nd Battalion, 32d Artillery at Bien Hoa and Battery "B", 2nd Battalion, 32d Artillery at Lai Khe furnished interlocking and overlapping fires for each other.
-This enabled all three batteries to better support the elements in their area of responsibility.70
+This enabled all three batteries to better support the elements in their area of responsibility.71

-Artillery support was supplied to Popular Forces Hamlets, ARVN units and Special Forces camps.71 Forward observers were on occasion sent to all these type units, particularly to the Special Forces "A" teams.
-While engaged in defending the latter's base camps, these forward observers in some instances directed fire to within 600 meters of their own positions.72
+Artillery support was supplied to Popular Forces Hamlets, ARVN units and Special Forces camps.
+72 Forward observers were on occasion sent to all these type units, particularly to the Special Forces "A" teams.
+While engaged in defending the latter's base camps, these forward observers in some instances directed fire to within 600 meters of their own positions.
+73

 Several airmobile operations conducted by the Special Forces were supported by the Battalion.
-One of these netted a total of 20 VC killed, with a probable 40 more.
-All of these casualties were directly attributable to artillery.73 Because of this support the VC operations in these areas were very effectively hindered.
-The long range capabilities of the 175mm gun were well utilized as these camps were a considerable distance from the Battalion's firing positions.74
+One of these netted a total of 20 VC killed, with a probable

-71 The Popular Forces were an organization of local defenders.
+72 The Popular Forces were an organization of local defenders.

-72 Ltr, HQ, 6th Bn, 27th Arty, Subj: Meritorious Unit Commendation, dtd 2 Jan 67, p.
+73 Ltr, HQ, 6th Bn, 27th Arty, Subj: Meritorious Unit Commendation, dtd 2 Jan 67, p.
 2.